Results of Fractional Rough Burgers equation in $H^s$ space and its application: Discussion on the range of

-We call $(\beta,\gamma)$ is a \textbf{"probability admissible pair"} for Burgers equation, if \eqref{eq;ansatz;critical index} satisfied.
-We can simply get that $(0,\gamma)$ for $\gamma>\frac{4}{3}$ and $(1,2)$ are probability admissible pairs, which the first range was studied in our paper and the second in \cite{gubinelli2017kpz}.
+We call a pair $(\beta,\gamma)$ \textbf{``probabilistic admissible pair"} for the Rough or singular Burgers equation on $H^s$ space(In the $\ml C^s$ space, it will be different), if condition \eqref{eq;ansatz;critical index} holds.
+It is immediate to verify that the pair $(0,\gamma)$ for $\gamma>\frac{4}{3}$ and $(\frac{1}{2},\frac{3}{2})$ are probabilistic admissible pairs; the former regime is treated in the present paper, while the latter will be our future directions.